 9. always monitor your score

 It’s extremely important that you keep up to date with the happenings of your credit score.
 You can take this information to see what actions are increasing or decreasing your score and also see if there are any discrepancies or identity theft issues happening.

 You have a few options for monitoring your credit score:

 - Get a Free Yearly Report: You are allowed to check your credit report once a year through each of the credit bureaus (i.e., TransUnion, Equifax) at no cost to you

-- Use a Free Service (Credit Karma): There are a number of awesome websites out there that monitor your credit score for free, however, you need to take these numbers with a grain of salt because they are not quite 100% accurate.
-I use and LOVE credit karma, available in both the US and Canada!
+- Use a Free Service (Credit Sesame): There are a number of awesome websites out there that monitor your credit score for free, however, you need to take these numbers with a grain of salt because they are not quite 100% accurate.
+I highly recommend credit sesame, a great (and free) option!